DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-mentor-materials.md

 ### Extend and challenge pupils using a range of questions (20 minutes)

-We can use questions to extend and challenge pupils’ thinking and understanding.
+We can use questions to extend and challenge pupils' thinking and understanding.

-Read the examples of the different ways the teacher responds to the pupil’s response with follow-on questions:
+Read the examples of the different ways the teacher responds to the pupil's response with follow-on questions:

 Example A:

-Teacher: Khadejah, look at the picture and tell me one adaptation that a camel has.<br/>Khadejah: A camel lives in the desert.<br/>Teacher: Safia, what do I mean by adaptation?<br/>Safia: An adaptation is how animals have changed to survive in their habitat.<br/>Teacher: Khadejah, can you use Safia’s definition of adaptation to see something in the picture which helps a camel to live in the desert?
+Teacher: Khadejah, look at the picture and tell me one adaptation that a camel has.<br/>Khadejah: A camel lives in the desert.<br/>Teacher: Safia, what do I mean by adaptation?<br/>Safia: An adaptation is how animals have changed to survive in their habitat.<br/>Teacher: Khadejah, can you use Safia's definition of adaptation to see something in the picture which helps a camel to live in the desert?

 Example B:

-Teacher: Khadejah, look at the picture and tell me one adaptation that a camel has.<br/>Khadejah: A camel has brown hair.<br/>Teacher: Safia, can you explain whether you agree with Khadejah’s answer?
+Teacher: Khadejah, look at the picture and tell me one adaptation that a camel has.<br/>Khadejah: A camel has brown hair.<br/>Teacher: Safia, can you explain whether you agree with Khadejah's answer?

 Example C: